tanshihuai/LensX/README.md

 ## Overview

-LensX was created in an attempt to bridge reality and imagination, allowing users to capture the "vibe" of a specific time and place, rather than a photo.
-Every click of the shutter reveals something new.
+LensX was created in an attempt to bridge reality and imagination, allowing users to capture the "vibe" of a specific time and place rather than a photo.
 Join us in reimagining photography, where the focus isn't on capturing what we see, but on experiencing a slice of the imaginary.